 CHINA‘S NEW HUNGER FOR INTERNATIONAL M&A DEALS

 AMPLIFIED BY THE CORONAVIRUS CRISIS and coupled with the ongoing trade wars, Chinese companies rush to diversify their interest in developing countries and Europe.
-Especially Chinese companies with less financial power and executional resources as Huawei and DJI will focus their operations on Europe and developing markets.
+Especially Chinese companies with less financial and execution power as Huawei and DJI will focus their operations on Europe and developing markets.
 85% of the world population lives in developing countries, representing 99% of global growth and a disposal income that is steadily growing.
 Transsion, a Chinese mobile phone manufacturer based in Shenzhen, China, directs all its efforts to Africa, not selling in China at all and by doing so the company has captured 54% of the feature phone market and is second to Samsung and before Huawei in smartphone sales.

-LOCAL ADAPTIBILITY IS CHINA‘S SUCCESS ABROAD
+LOCAL ADAPTABILITY IS CHINA‘S SUCCESS ABROAD

 THIS METHOD OF LEVERAGING THE ADVANTAGES OF CHINESE TECH INFRASTRUCTURE and applying them to unmet needs of markets outside of China will become the quota for success for many Chinese companies.
-This is essentially supported by “One Belt, One Road”, an ambitious program introduced by Chinese president Xi Jinping to connect Asia with Africa and Europe with the aim to increase trade and stimulate economic growth.
-Transsion is performing remarkable well in Africa as they use Chinese technology and adjust it to the needs of local niche markets, i.e. Transsion improved camera settings to take better pictures of people with darker skin.
+This is essentially supported by “One Belt, One Road”, an ambitious program introduced by Chinese President Xi Jinping to connect Asia with Africa and Europe with the aim to increase trade and stimulate economic growth.
+Transsion is performing remarkably well in Africa as they use Chinese technology and adjust it to the needs of local niche markets, i.e. Transsion improved camera settings to take better pictures of people with darker skin.

 THE ABILITY OF CHINESE COMPANIES to quickly, easily and effectively transfer and adapt business models to other markets will ultimately be the key success factor to set China apart from its competitors.
 Western companies lack speed-to-change and their regulatory governance will create a growing obstacle to compete with Asian companies.